Einhornhool/einhornhool.github.io/content/minimal-tz/index.md

 ```

 #### The Linker Script
-The NSC functions need to be implemented on the secure side, but also linked to the non-secure side.
+The NSE functions need to be implemented on the secure side, but also linked with the non-secure side.
 For this they get their very own memory region: The **non-secure-callable (NSC)** region is placed at the very end of the secure flash region and needs to be added to the secure linker file.
 The excerpt below shows that the secure flash region starts at address 0x0 and is 64KB large.
 The NSC region has a size of 32 Bytes (which is the minimal possible size) and is placed at the end of the 64K.